Josef joined chambers in September 2018 as a first-six pupil. He prosecutes and defends in the Crown Court and Magistrates’ Court.

 From 2015 to 2016 Josef undertook a Harold G Fox Fund Scholarship in Canada.
 He was primarily based at Ontario’s leading litigation firm, where he worked on a range of regulatory and civil cases, including a $9bn enforcement action against a major international oil company for environmental damage.

 Josef clerked for Justice MacPherson at the Court of Appeal of Ontario, where he assisted with criminal and civil appeals.
-He was also seconded to the Office of the Attorney General of Ontario and the Supreme Court of Yukon, and marshalled with Justice Cromwell at the Supreme Court of Canada.
+He was also seconded to the Office of the Attorney General of Ontario and the Supreme Court of Yukon, and shadowed Justice Cromwell at the Supreme Court of Canada.

 While studying the BPTC, Josef volunteered as a duty adviser at Willesden County Court, where he represented defendants in housing possession proceedings.